the-deep-learners/deep-learning-illustrated/installation/README.md

 # Installation Instructions

 **The easy, on-the-fly way to use the Jupyter notebooks provided in this repository is to load them in [Colab](https://colab.research.google.com/notebooks/welcome.ipynb)**.
-To make this as straightforward as possible, we've added a link to the top of each notebook so that you can open them in Colab in a single click. *The shortcoming of using Colab is that we can't control or freeze the versions of software libraries it uses by default and so some code may break in the future*.
+To make this as simple as possible, we've added a link to the top of each notebook so that you can open them in Colab in a single click. *The shortcoming of using Colab is that we can't control or freeze the versions of software libraries it uses by default and so some code may break in the future*.

 **If you'd like to be 100% sure that the Jupyter notebooks in this repo run as we intended, then follow the installation instructions for the operating system of your choosing below.**

 ## Mac OS X

-Detailed step-by-step instructions for running the code notebooks for these LiveLessons on a Mac [here](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/step_by_step_MacOSX_install.md).
+Detailed step-by-step instructions for running the code notebooks for on a Mac can be found [here](https://github.com/the-deep-learners/deep-learning-illustrated/blob/master/installation/step_by_step_MacOSX_install.md).

 ## Unix